ranocha/BSeries.jl/docs/src/tutorials/composing_bseries.md

 ## [Richardson extrapolation](@id compose-richardson-extrapolation)

-Richardson extrapolation is a well-known technique to increase the order of accuracy of a rime integration method.
+Richardson extrapolation is a well-known technique to increase the order of accuracy of a time integration method.
 Assume we are given a Runge-Kutta method with step size ``h``.
 Let ``u^{n+1}_h`` be the solution after one step with step size ``h``, and let ``u^{n+1}_{2 \times \frac{h}{2}}`` be the solution after two steps with